noev-il/Smooth_Like_Butter/README.md

 +Journal Entry 11/21/2023
 -Created Working Python Code to Send Request to Spotify API for Song Analysis -Used JavaScript in VSCODE and Python in Anaconda/Spyder

++Journal Entry 11/22/203
+-Updated Code to Take User Input of Song URL, Ask for File Name, and Return a JSON File of Song Analysis -Created a JSON File parser to count the amount of segments in JSON file (in python)